chris-mcclure/Battleship/README.md

 Deliverables:

 ## Friday, February 9
-*Version control URL
+* Version control URL
-*Initial Requirements (prioritized User Stories with difficulties) *Initial Design (2-3 minute presentation, very vague is fine, slides are not necessary but you may use them if you like.)
+* Initial Requirements (prioritized User Stories with difficulties)
+* Initial Design (2-3 minute presentation, very vague is fine, slides are not necessary but you may use them if you like.)
-*Some Diary entries.
+* Some Diary entries.

 ## Monday, February 19?
 * TBD - some sort of demo

-#Wednesday, February 28
+## Wednesday, February 28
-Working code
+* 8Working code
-All Diary entries
+* All Diary entries
-Final project presentation
+* Final project presentation